GuruMohith24/SIH-2025/README.md

-# SIH-2025: Alumni Portal
+# SIH-2025: Automated Attendance System for Rural Schools

 This is a web application built for the Smart India Hackathon 2025.
-It serves as a portal for alumni to connect and interact.
+It is an Automated Attendance System for Rural Schools.

 ## Prerequisites